shenwei356/seqkit/doc/docs/usage.md

     Sorting or filtering by GC (or other base by -flag `-b`) content could also achieved in similar way.

-1. Get first 1000 sequence
+1. Get first 1000 sequences

         $ zcat hairpin.fa.gz | fakit fa2tab | head -n 1000 | fakit tab2fa